alicht/GAsamplelesson/README.md

 ```

-# 4
-* ES6
+# ES6 introduces some new "gamechanging" syntax

 In JavaScript we have Function Constructors, which have been the common way to build new objects until ES6.
-Unfortunately Function Constructors can be quite confusing to understand (especially if you want to model inheritance).
-To alleviate this, ES6 introduced the class syntax.
+Unfortunately Function Constructors can be quite confusing to understand.
+To alleviate this, ES6 introduced the "class" keyword.

-Classes in ES6 don't add any functionality to what we already have in the language, they are just a simpler syntax for building the same objects as we had before.
+Classes in ES6 are honestly just syntactis sugar- they don't add any additional functionality to what we already had in the language (ie constructors), they are just a simpler syntax for building the same objects as we had before.

-Although OOP can help us keep our Javascript nice and clean, it's still easy to duplicate code when defining multiple classes.
-Consider the following example...
+## Implementing JavaScript's new "class" keyword

+Let's take a long at how a constructor would look like when we use class:

 ```
 class Dog {
   constructor(name, breed, tail){